 Why You Should Trust Us

 For this review, Jane set off on foot.
 She spent 250+ hours on the trail, evaluating these boots' performance in the most demanding conditions.
 Breaking in dozens of pairs of hiking boots over the past three years has given Jane plenty of experience to evaluate the overall comfort and support each model provides.
-She took these boots on overnight searches looking for lost hikers in remote corners of Yosemite National Park, where traction and stability were put to the test.
+She took these boots on overnight searches looking for lost hikers in remote corners of Yosemite National Park, assessing traction and stability.
 Stream crossings and slushy, early-winter snowstorms were great grounds for testing these boots' ability to keep feet dry and gain purchase on varying surfaces.
-Trips to Argentine Patagonia provided Jane with a huge opportunity to put these boots to the test.
-Logging 60+ miles per week just to gain access to the granite peaks truly puts footwear choices to the test.
+Trips to Argentine Patagonia provided Jane with the opportunity to log 60+ trail miles per week just to gain access to the granite peaks, truly putting the footwear to the test.
 Jane even wore the less comfortable boots for miles and reported her findings, so you don't have to.

 Related: How We Tested Hiking Boots for Women